nickassafkirk/Cartel-Coffee/README.md

 ### HTML
-All html files were validated using the [W3C markup validation service](https://validator.w3.org/)
+All html files were validated using the [W3C markup validation service](https://validator.w3.org/) All html files passed validation.

 **Errors:**
 There were no errors for the deployed version of this project.

 **Warnings**
-There were no errors for the deployed version of this project.
+There were no warnings for the deployed version of this project.

 ### CSS